 In my last article I talked about the importance of knocking down walls, especially the wall between product management and engineering.
 In this article, I want to describe a technique that helps achieve this, along with several other significant benefits.

-Basically if you look at the communal roadmap, you see a mosaic of different projects, each row typically an allocation of a set of developers to a project.
+If you look at the communal roadmap, you see a mosaic of different projects, each row typically an allocation of a set of developers to a project.

 These roadmaps hardly go a week without significant change.
 Some new business opportunity comes in and takes priority, so that throws a big wrench in the plans and a bunch of shuffling is done, or a project takes longer than expected, so that has a ripple effect.

 (Not to mention that these project-oriented portfolio roadmaps are typically created before there is any real information or knowledge on what it will really cost to build this, and whether customers will actually want to use it.
-But that’s a different issue.
+But that’s a different issue.)

 These communal roadmaps change so frequently are are so full of assumptions that they’re rarely something companies enjoy, but nevertheless this is often how they run their product organizations.
 There are, however, several less obvious consequences of this approach.